 Contact Us Today – Free Consultation, Available 24 Hours

-- If you violate your probation, you can either be arrested or given a summons at the discretion of your probation officer.
+If you violate your probation, you can either be arrested or given a summons at the discretion of your probation officer.
 If arrested, you will have to post a bond or remain incarcerated.

-- As terms of your bond, the Court can impose “reasonable terms” associated with your bond, which include:
+As terms of your bond, the Court can impose “reasonable terms” associated with your bond, which may include:

-- No contact with the victim or victim’s family (even if it’s your own).
+- No contact with the victim or victim’s family (even if it’s your own)

-- You cannot return to your house.
+- You may not be allowed to return to your house

-- You cannot see your own children.
+- You may not be allowed to see your own children

 - You may be subject to an alcohol sensor (you cannot consume alcohol while you are out on bond)